Sam Brotherton: Auckland City FC

-Brotherton signed with Auckland City FC of the New Zealand Football Championship on January 22, 2021.
+Brotherton signed with Auckland City FC of the New Zealand Football Championship on 22 January 2021.

 Forward Madison FC

-Brotherton signed with Forward Madison FC of United States Division III league USL League One on January 16, 2023.
+Brotherton signed with Forward Madison FC of USL League One on 16 January 2023.

+Brotherton announced his retirement from professional football after the 2023 season.

 International career

 Brotherton has represented New Zealand at several levels with his first representation being with the touring New Zealand under-19 schoolboys national team in England and Ireland in which he was vice captain.
 The team would go on to score wins against the U18 and U19 national teams of Ireland and Wales and draws against Scotland and England.

 Brotherton was then announced in the New Zealand national under-20 football team for the 2015 FIFA U-20 World Cup which was to be held in New Zealand.
 Brotherton would go on to score his first international goal for New Zealand in the tournament in their 5–1 victory over Myanmar at Wellington Regional Stadium.

 Brotherton was part of the New Zealand national under-23 football team that participated in the 2015 Pacific Games, which doubled as qualification for the Football at the 2016 Summer Olympics.

 Brotherton's first senior international appearance would also arrive in 2015.
 He was called up to the squad to face South Korea in March, however did not make an appearance.
 He would however be recalled for New Zealand's friendly against Oman in Seeb, Oman.
 Brotherton played the whole 90 minutes in which New Zealand won 1–0.